jaysoleson/jay-dev/docs/lifegen-features/code/queen's-activity.md

 # Queen's Activity
+!!! danger
+      might have to be moved, doesn't necessarily involve code

 The Queen's Activity is an exclusive LifeGen feature involving Queen's.
 You can find the feature on a Queen's profile above their name (toy mouse icon).